-Table 1: Impaired water bodies listed by the Nevada Division of Environmental Protection in Nevada 2012 Water Quality Integrated Report with EPA Overlisting (December 2014).

-stabilization and enhancement efforts have been successful, TSS was delisted.
+Table 1: Impaired water bodies listed by the Nevada Division of Environmental Protection in Nevada 2012 stabilization and enhancement efforts have been successful, TSS was delisted.
 Other pollutants that may be a concern in the tributaries (besides selenium) include but are not limited to gamma-HCH, heptachlor epoxide, and 4,4'-DDE based on findings from on-going bioassessment studies (ACT-I 2011).
+However, two regulation changes (R115-22 and R116-22), which impact the Wash and its tributaries, were presented to, and approved by the Nevada Environmental Commission (SEC) in December 2022.
+They still need the final approval by the USEPA.